 You’ve already got paying customers who love your product.
 Offering a referral rewards program can make them even happier.

-It requires minimal effort on their end (a couple of emails and they’re done), and they get a discount or reward to keep using a service they’re already using.
+It requires minimal effort on their end (a couple of emails, and they’re done), and they get a discount or reward to keep using a service they’re already using.
 It’s what we like to call a win-win.

+Referral marketing is the digital world’s answer to word-of-mouth marketing.
 It gets your brand name out there.
 It allows prospects to test out your service.
 And it rewards your current customers.
 All at once.

 If you strip it back, the nuts and bolts of referral marketing are super simple.
 It’s built on trust (from the referrer) that they aren’t recommending a dud.
 And because a referrer is likely to recommend your product to prospects who are more likely to sign up (because they want their reward!), the quality of your prospects instantly skyrockets.